Calcutta University, India

 Theme of Research:

 The broad aim of the research program has been to study the signaling pathways which have undergone alterations during the process of cancer development.
 Tumor suppressors are a group of extremely specialized proteins whose mutations lead to the development of cancer.
 In other words they are the caretakers and gatekeepers of our body.
 We are focused on the mechanisms of tumour suppressor functions – how they are activated in response to DNA damage, how their turnover takes place, whether and how the regulation takes place via the post-transcriptional, post-translational, epigenetic mechanisms and how these proteins counteract the functions of the oncoproteins, which are known to drive neoplastic transformation, immortalization and tumorigenesis.
-Finally effort in the group is also focused in determining how the tumour suppressors, either directly or indirectly, help to maintain the fidelity of the genome by regulating the different repair processes, in conjunction with other tumour suppressors (for example p53) or with other process-specific proteins of the different repair pathways.
+Finally effort in the group is also focused in determining how the tumour suppressors, either directly or indirectly, help to maintain the fidelity of the genome by regulating the different repair processes, in conjunction with other tumour suppressors or with other process-specific proteins of the different repair pathways.
 The focus is not only on the nuclear genome maintenance – but also on the lesser-worked mitochondrial genome, specifically on the role of mitochondrial replication in the genome maintenance process.

 Our primary interest lies in an unique group of proteins called RecQ helicase family.
 We chose this family of helicases as three of its members, BLM, WRN and RECQL4, when mutated lead to cancer predisposition syndromes called Bloom syndrome (BS), Werner Syndrome (WS) and Rothmund-Thomson syndrome (RTS) respectively.
 Hence these proteins (BLM, WRN and RECQL4) classify as tumour suppressors.
 Work in the laboratory is focused on the functions of BLM and RECQL4 helicases.
-BLM is a nuclear helicase – which has been shown by the lab and others in the field to affect multiple steps in DNA damage response and DNA repair pathways.
+BLM is a nuclear helicase – which has been shown to affect multiple steps in DNA damage response and DNA repair pathways.
 On the other hand, the lab was the first group to show that RECQL4 is a mitochondrial helicase, which play a role in the maintenance of the mitochondrial replication.
 The research in the near future will focus on trying to understand the mechanisms of signal transduction during genome integrity using a combination of biochemical assays, cell culture based models involving immortalized cells obtained from patients, imaging techniques, xenograft and non-immuno compromised mice models and patient samples.

 Awards / Fellowships

-National Bioscience award for Career Development, Department of Biotechnology, Government of India (2011)
+Awarded National Bioscience award for Career Development, Department of Biotechnology, Government of India (2011)

 - Singh M, Bansal S, Kundu S, Bhargava P, Singh A, Motiani RK, Shyam R, Sreekanth V, Sengupta S, Bajaj A (2015).
 Synthesis, structure-activity relationship, and mechanistic investigation of lithocholic acid amphiphiles for colon cancer therapy.
 Med.
 Chem.
 Commun., 6: 192-201.